tlswg/tls13-spec/draft-ietf-tls-tls13.md

 between the client and server and to establish the traffic keys used to protect the handshake and data.

+### Cryptographic Negotiation

+TLS cryptographic negotiation proceeds by the client offering the following four sets of options in its ClientHello.

+- A list of cipher suites which indicates the AEAD cipher/HKDF hash pairs which the client supports
+- A "supported_group" ({{negotiated-groups}}) extension which indicates the (EC)DHE groups which the client supports and a "key_share" ({{key-share}}) extension which contains (EC)DHE shares for some or all of these groups
+- A "signature_algorithms" ({{signature-algorithms}}) extension which indicates the signature algorithms which the client can accept.
+- A "pre_shared_key" ({{pre-shared-key-extension}}) extension which contains the identities of symmetric keys known to the client and the key exchange modes which each PSK supports.

+If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself.
+If there is no overlap on any of these parameters, then the handshake will fail.
+If there is overlap in the "supported_group" extension but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.

+If the server selects a PSK, then the PSK will indicate which key establishment modes it can be used with (PSK alone or (EC)DHE-PSK) and which authentication modes it can be used with (PSK alone or PSK with signatures).
+The server can then select those parameters to be consistent both with the PSK and the other extensions supplied by the client.
+Note that if the PSK can be used without (EC)DHE or without signatures, then non-overlap in either of these parameters need not be fatal.

+The server indicates its selected parameters in the ServerHello as follows.
+If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
+The extension will also contain indicators of whether (EC)DHE and/or certificate-based authentication are in use.
+If PSK is not being used, then (EC)DHE and certificate-based authentication are always used.
+When (EC)DHE is in use, the server will also provide a "key_share" extension.
+When authenticating via a certificate, the server will also send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.

 ###  Client Hello

 When this message will be sent: